 Smoked Salmon Dip is an easy recipe to make and works great as an appetizer, quick lunch, or late night snack!

 I ordered Smoked Salmon Dip as an appetizer at the restaurant in Hoonah Alaska when were there on our Alaskan Cruise recently, and oh my goodness.
-I knew right away that I was going to go home and make my own smoked salmon dip recipe!
+I knew right away that I was going to go home and make my own dip recipe!

 I served the salmon dip with our two ingredient cracker recipe and I barely even got any because the kids ate it so fast!
 We made ours from canned salmon, but you could use leftover salmon from baked salmon or after using our salmon marinade too!